owlbarn/tutorial/book/optimisation/README.md

 (NOTE: We need a lot of illustrations to show the gradient process)

-## Numerical Differentiation VS. Algorithm Differentiation
+## Numerical Differentiation VS. Algorithmic Differentiation

-The derivative/gradient will be used extensively in solving optimisation problems.
-Therefore, it would do no harm to start this chapter with understanding the difference of the two ways to compute derivatives: *algorithm differentiation* and *numerical differentiation*.
+The derivative/gradient is used extensively in solving optimisation problems.
+Therefore, let's start this chapter with understanding the difference of the two ways to compute derivatives: *algorithmic differentiation* and *numerical differentiation*.

-We have talked about algorithm differentiation* in detail in the previous chapter.
+We have talked about algorithmic differentiation* in detail in the previous chapter.
 What is this numerical differentiation then?
 It's actually simple according to the definition of derivative itself: